Trout's slam, 7 RBIs carry Angels over Jays

 Upton hit his second homer of the season against Jordan Romano with two outs in the eighth.

-Tellez hit his 13th homer of the season against Bedrosians with two out in the eighth.
+Tellez hit his 13th homer of the season against Bedrosian with two out in the eighth.

 --Field Level Media